For close to 20 years, I shunned Christianity and the gospel of Jesus Christ.

 Truth: The truth of the Bible is not established by people’s experiences, but solely by God’s word.

 And the persecution of Christians actually supports the Bible as truth, because nothing but the real truth will draw so much attack.
-Though persecution is promised in the Bible, there are many testimonies of protection of those persecuted, and those who do die in persecution do so in peace, because the promise of eternal life in heaven becomes their immediate reality.
+Though persecution is promised in the Bible, there are many testimonies of protection of those persecuted.
+And anyone who dies believing in Christ still win, because the promise of eternal life in heaven becomes their immediate reality.

 Myth #3: I don’t really need God.
 And there must be some other way or an alternative consequence – who knows, right?